2019 Fall Retreat

-We’re excited for this year’s 2018 Fall Retreat!
-This retreat will be at Life Teen Camp Covecrest in Tiger, GA.
-Join us November 9th-11th for a life-changing weekend with God, community, and and fun!
-Check-in will start at St. Ann's at 5:00pm on Friday, November 9th and will end with the 6:00pm Life Teen Mass at St. Ann's on Sunday, November 11th.
+This year's Fall Retreat will be at Life Teen Camp Covecrest.
+The retreat will start at St. Ann's at 5:00pm on Friday, November 8th and will conclude with the 6:00pm Life Teen Mass at St. Ann's on Sunday, November 10th.

 Q: What does the cost of the Retreat include?

 The cost includes transportation, food, lodging, activities, supplies, and a retreat t-shirt.

 Q: How do I sign up?

 Check back when the School Year begins for details on registration.

 The retreat is at Life Teen Camp Covecrest in Tiger, GA.
 It is about one hour and forty-five minutes north of St. Ann's without traffic.